 He’s over tired

 I’ve just posted an article about 10 signs and symptoms your dog is over tired or exhausted.
-If this is the case, one of the signs can be that your dog starts to become hyper all of a sudden.
+If your dog is over tired or exhausted, one of the signs can be that your dog starts to become hyper all of a sudden.

 The other most common reason is the exact opposite: lack of mental or physical stimulation that leads to dog boredom.

 I have already written a post about dog boredom which you can find here.
 This is another important factor that can cause a dog to be hyperactive.
-A bored dog will find himself something to do.
+A bored dog will find himself something to do!
 And this something could be running around your house endlessly or jumping up and down on you with no break.
-And his hyper behavior can very well appear out of the blue.
-If your pooch has quite a calm character, he might accept the lack of exercise for a relatively long time.
-But at some time it will just burst out of him and he’ll start to get crazy.

 To be honest, Baloo and I are a very good example for this.
-Being a poodle, he is very smart but also very sensitive.
+Being a poodle, he’s very smart but also very sensitive.
 So he’s always observing me closely.
 Whenever I am not really calm or relaxed, Baloo starts to become uneasy.
-As you can imagine, I happen to be stressed, angry, sad or excited every now and then.
-And that’s when Baloo gets really annoying.
+As you can imagine, I happen to be stressed, angry, sad or excited every now and then… And that’s when Baloo gets really annoying.
 He gets overly excited, bouncy and starts whining… Exactly what you need, when you’re stressed yourself!

 This is a particularly good example of why your dog is so hyper all of a sudden.
 Seemingly, nothing has changed but he’s jumping around like a rabbit, right?
 It’s very likely that you’re hormone level has changed for some reason and Fido doesn’t know what to make of it.